THE ISOSCELES RIGHT TRIANGLE

 Example 2.
 Solve the isosceles right triangle whose side is 6.5 cm.

-But in every isosceles right triangle, the sides are in the ratio 1 : 1 : , as shown on the right.
-In the triangle on the left, the side corresponding to 1 has been multiplied by 6.5.
+In every isosceles right triangle, the sides are in the ratio 1 : 1 : , as shown on the right.
+Those two triangles are similar.
+The side 1 has been multiplied by 6.5.
 Therefore every side will be multiplied by 6.5.
 The hypotenuse will be 6.5.
 (The theorem of the same multiple.)

-Whenever we know the ratio numbers, we use this method of similar figures to solve the triangle, and not the trigonometric Table.
+Whenever we know the ratio numbers, then to solve the triangle we use this method of similar figures; not the trigonometric functions.

 (In Topic 6, we will solve right triangles the ratios of whose sides we do not know.)

-According to the rule for multiplying radicals, it has been multiplied by .
-Therefore, all the sides will be multiplied by .
-And 1 = .
+Again, those triangles are similar.
+The side has been multiplied by .
+Therefore, the remaining sides will be multiplied by .
+Each of the equal sides is 1 = .

 Please make a donation to keep TheMathPage online.